 Space and time in a new relationship is an excellent thing.

 Have you ever fallen into the trap where you meet someone new and all of a sudden you are hoping that they'll make plans for Friday, so you turn down girls' night?
 Because you were hoping that maybe he would want to hang out?

 Start making him fit into your schedule, instead of vice versa.
 Don't be so quick to throw yoga class under the bus to hang out.
 If he wants to see you, he'll make the time.

 The key here is authenticity.
 If you are free on Saturday, tell the truth.
 If you aren't, don't cancel any plans to hang out with Mr. New and Shiny.

 Be polite with men, but firm.
 If you're going to your weekly pottery class and he begs you to cancel, give him an alternate day to go out.
 Don't cave in to giving up your interests.

 Are you having problems with guys losing interest and pulling away from you?
-Let me help you here.
+Let Elizabeth help you.